teuben/nemo/docs/source/filestr.rst

     8% snapprint r001.dat r | tabhist -

-If the snapshot contains more than 10,000 points, {\tt tabhist} cannot read the remainer of the file, since the default maximum number of libes for reading from pipes\index{pipe, limiting lines}
-is set by a keyword {\tt nmax=10000}.
+If the snapshot contains more than 10,000 points, ``tabhist`` cannot read the remainer of the file, since the default maximum number of libes for reading from pipes is set by a keyword ``nmax=10000``.
 To properly read all lines, you have to know (or estimate) the number of lines.
 In the other case where the input is a regular file, table programs are always able to find the correct amount to allocate for their